What are the differences between NAS shares and ISCSI shares?

 NAS Shares

 Network Attached Storage, commonly known as a NAS share, is file-level storage that displays as a drive on the network.
-You can map the drive from any machine on the network and assign it a drive letter.
+The drive can be mapped from any machine on the network and assign it a drive letter.

 • A NAS share is shared storage, so multiple computers on the network can access it at the same time.
 The term NAS is also synonymous with the hardware appliance where the share lives.

-• You cannot set file permissions or individual ACL attributes at the file or folder level.
-Access control is determined by the permissions you set in the share’s root directory.
+• File permissions or individual ACL attributes cannot be set at the file or folder level.
+Access control is determined by the permissions set in the share’s root directory.

-NOTE If you require granular file permissions or the use of Active Directory ACLs, use an ISCSI share that is hosted by a domain-controlled server.
+NOTE If granular file permissions or the use of Active Directory ACLs is required use an iSCSI share that is hosted by a domain-controlled server.

 • File permissions and ACL attributes can be set at the file or folder level and are preserved in the event of a restore.